Extremal Dependence Concepts: Extremal positive dependence

-and \eqref{eq:maxc} holds. \end{longlist} Moreover, if $\E[\llvert X_j\rrvert ]<\infty$ for $j=1,\ldots,d$, then \textup{(a)--(e)} are equivalent. \end{theorem} \begin{pf} (a) $\Leftrightarrow$ (b) follows from elementary probability.
-A self-contained proof can be found in Theorem~2 in the paper \citet{DDGKV02} or in separate parts in \citet{lR80}. (b) $\Leftrightarrow$ (c) can be shown using a standard argument as used in \citet{wH40}. (c) $\Rightarrow$ (d) follows from Theorem~5 in \citet{aT80}; see the Historical Remark below for a complete history of this result. (e) $\Rightarrow$ (c): this can be easily proven by discrete approximation and reduction in the discrete case to a classical discrete rearrangement theorem of \citet{HLP34}; we give more details in the Historical Remark below.
-In the discrete case, if $(X_1,\ldots ,X_d)$ is not comonotonic, then we can change the order of two elements (while keeping the others), thus obtaining a larger value of the target function by strict supermodularity.
-Strictness of the supermodular function and finiteness of the $\sup$ in~\eqref{eq:maxc} are only needed to guarantee uniqueness of the solution.
-Note that (d) $\Rightarrow$ (e) also holds if there exists a strictly supermodular function $c$ such that $ \llvert \E[ c(X_1,\ldots,X_d) ]\rrvert <\infty$.
-For this purpose one can simply choose $c:\R^d\rightarrow\R$, $(x_1,\ldots,x_d)\mapsto\sqrt{(x_1+\cdots +x_d)^2+1}$. \end{pf}
+\item there exists a strictly supermodular function $c: \R^d \to \R$ that is mean-compatible with $(X_1,\dots,X_d)$ such that \eqref{eq:maxc} holds. \end{enumerate} \end{theorem} \begin{proof} (a) $\Leftrightarrow$ (b): follows from elementary probability.
+A self-contained proof can be found in Theorem~2 in the paper~\citet{DDGKV02}, or in separate parts in~\citet{lR80}. (b) $\Leftrightarrow$ (c) can be shown using a standard argument as used in \citet{wH40}. (c) $\Rightarrow$ (d) follows from Theorem~5 in~\citet{aT80}; see the Historical Remark below for a complete history of this result. (d) $\Rightarrow$ (c) follows by choosing the supermodular function $\mathbf x\mapsto \idc_{\{\mathbf x\le \mathbf y\}}$ for each $\mathbf y\in \R^d$. (d) $\Rightarrow$ (e) is obvious. (e) $\Rightarrow$ (c): this can be easily proven by discrete approximation and reduction in the discrete case to a classical discrete rearrangement theorem of~\citet{HLP34}; we give more details in the Historical Remark below.
+In the discrete case, if $(X_1,\dots,X_d)$ is not comonotonic then we can change the order of two elements (while keeping the others) thus obtaining a larger value of the target function by strict supermodularity. \end{proof}

-\begin{remark} We make the following remarks about Theorem~\ref{th:comch}: \begin{longlist}[(ii)] \item[(i)] It is quite easy to show that point (d) in Theorem~\ref {th:comch} cannot be extended to nonsupermodular functionals; see the counterexample given in the proof of Theorem~2.5 in \citet{PuS10}.
-Note from (c) and (e) in Theorem~\ref{th:comch} that the maximization of the expectation of supermodular functions and the maximization of the joint distribution function are equivalent within a Fr\'echet class; see \citet{aT80}.